Home

 Do not feed these sorts of foods

-long-term, because they lack the nutrients which a cat needs, particularly
+long-term, because they lack the nutrients that a cat needs, particularly

 taurine,